 Finally fed up with it, last thanksgiving I hosted the family meal and I convinced the men of the family to move the several-hundred-pound cabinet to the dining room- opening up the room to a total makeover.

 I removed 90% off the clear glass window shelves that had covered the windows and tested several colors of Benjamin Moore grey:

 Ultimately I picked Benjamin Moore’s Coventry Gray (HC-169) and love it!
 I had heard before how a busy room can “hide” a great view- but I never experienced this for myself until painting this busy room a soothing neutral color.
-Suddenly the view, which had been just a part of the busy-ness of the striped and decorated wall burst to life![This is where I give props to my man Ben Moore!
-I anticipated many coats to get good coverage over the black and white stripes, but two coats, with touch ups to a few trouble spots, had the job done right!]
+Suddenly the view- which had been just a part of the busy-ness of the long striped wall- burst to life![This is where I give props to my man Benjamin Moore!
+I anticipated many coats to get good coverage over the black and white stripes, but two coats, with touch-ups to a few trouble spots, had the job done right!]

 I will confess.
-I don’t love houseplants.
+I don’t actually love houseplants.
 I’m not very good at remembering to water them, and I’m terrible at cleaning up after them- but I do enjoy mountains of ferns around my pond in the spring and summer, so I tolerate the houseplants the rest of the year.
-(The garden fountain ferns come in reside in this room in the winter) I actually love what the bring to this room.
+(The garden fountain ferns come in reside in this room in the winter) I actually love what they bring to this long but sunny room.

 I added a white-slipcovered Ikea Extorp sofa down one wall (the ektorp sectional, actually, minus the ottoman) and paired my writing desk with a homemade counter-height sawhorse table created just for this project.